Are you a Director or Partner in a Company or LLP, respectively?

 Upon upload and successful payment, in case of Form DIR-3, if details have not been identified as potential duplicate, Approved DIN shall be generated and if the details have been identified as potential duplicate, Provisional DIN shall be generated.

-In case, details of form DIR-3 are found as potential duplicate; the same gets routed to the DIN cell for back-office processing.
+In case, details of form DIR-3 are found as potential duplicates; the same gets routed to the DIN cell for back-office processing.
 Upon approval of the Form, provisional DIN becomes approved DIN and would be available for further use.

 Secretarial & Compliance